MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/windows-features.md

 - Launching / navigating your app through Cortana voice commands
 - Integrating with the Windows OS (through the Windows *Action Center*, desktop taskbar, and context menus)

-...and these are only a few of the added possibilities for your PWA on Windows!
+...and these are only a few of the added possibilities for your PWA (EdgeHTML) on Windows!

-This guide will show you how to install, run, and enhance your PWA as a Windows 10 app, while still ensuring cross-browser and cross-platform compatibility.
+This guide will show you how to install, run, and enhance your PWA (EdgeHTML) as a Windows 10 app, while still ensuring cross-browser and cross-platform compatibility.

 ## Prerequisites